 Ask a COVID-19 Question

-All travelers entering Grenada must present a negative PCR test result taken within three (3) days prior to travel.
-All incoming travelers must enter quarantine in a government-approved facility and can only leave quarantine after undergoing another COVID test, usually on the fourth day after arrival in Grenada.
-Effective January 1, 2021, all arriving travelers to Grenada are required to pay a one-time $150.00 USD ($410.00 XCD) Coronavirus (COVID-19) test fee, which will cover their day-four test or any test taken while on Island.
-Children under five years of age are exempt from taking any Coronavirus (COVID-19) test in Grenada.
-For more information please visit https://covid19.gov.gd/.
+- All travelers to Grenada must present a negative PCR test result taken within three (3) days prior to travel.
+All incoming travelers must enter quarantine in a government-approved facility and can only leave quarantine after undergoing another COVID test, usually on the fourth or fifth day after arrival in Grenada.
+Arriving travelers to Grenada are required to pay a one-time $150 USD ($410.00 XCD) COVID-19 test fee, which will cover their day-four test or any test taken while on island to leave quarantine.
+Children under five years of age are exempt from taking any COVID-19 test in Grenada.
+For more information, please visit https://covid19.gov.gd/.

 - COVID-19 tests are available locally from the following medical establishments:

 - The General Hospital located in the town of St. George between the hours of 8 a.m. to 10 a.m.
 Monday through Friday, for approximately US $150 each.
 Results are available within 24-48 hours.

 - Augustine Medical Services by appointment for approximately US $170 to US $305 each.
 Results are available within 24 hours.
 However, this test is not accepted by Barbados.

 - Antigen Test at Fit For Life Clinic between the hours of 8 a.m. to 3 p.m.
 Monday through Friday, and 8 a.m. to noon on Saturday for approximately US$ 114 each.
 Results are available within 20-30 minutes.